Start Printed Page 27823

 Start Supplemental Information

 The action being taken is an update to 39 CFR 233.11.
-The circumstances which created the need for the update were as follows: (1) 39 CFR 233.11 was published as a final rule on February 28, 1996; (2) since the publication of 39 CFR 233.11, no updates had been made; (3) after February 28, 1996, changes were made to 49 U.S.C.
-44901 requiring the screening of all items, including United States mail, transported via aircraft; and (4) an update is required to ensure it is consistent with title 49 of the Code of Federal Regulations as it pertains to mail being transported via aircraft.
+The circumstances which created the need for this action are as follows: (1) 39 CFR 233.11 was published as a final rule on February 28, 1996; (2) since the publication of 39 CFR 233.11, no updates have been made; (3) after February 28, 1996, changes were made to 49 U.S.C.
+44901 requiring the screening of all items, including United States mail, transported via aircraft; and (4) the update is required to ensure it is consistent with title 49 of the Code of Federal Regulations as it pertains to mail being transported via aircraft.
 This update is authorized pursuant to 39 U.S.C.
 5401 which states that the Postal Service is authorized to provide for the safe and expeditious transportation of mail by aircraft and may make such rules, regulations, and orders consistent with part A of subtitle VII of title 49 of the Code of Federal Regulations or any order, rule or regulation made by the Secretary of Transportation as may be necessary for such transportation, except as otherwise provided in 49 U.S.C.
 5402.

 Start List of Subjects